Welcome to Digital Financial Network!

 Peer to Peer Lending: New Social Lending, Credit & Loan Websites

-Prosper.com is an online social lending marketplace which connects borrowers with both individual and institutional investors.
-Borrowers apply for loans and Prosper's investors sort through the (anonymized) loan applications and invest from $25 to $25,000 into those loans.
-Prosper handles all servicing of the loans, borrowers receive lower rates than from traditional lenders, and investors can achieve high yields on an investment opportunity which was previously only open to banks and credit card issuers.
+P2P-Credit.com is an online social lending marketplace which connects borrowers with both individual and institutional investors.
+Borrowers apply for loans and investors sort through the (anonymized) loan applications and invest from $25 to $35,000 into those loans.
+P2P platforms handle all servicing of the loans, borrowers receive lower rates than from traditional lenders, and investors can achieve high yields on an investment opportunity which was previously only open to banks and credit card issuers.

-Integration of this type of socio-financial networking infrastructure with social networking functionality seems inevitable - leading to big opportunities.
+Integration of this type of socio-financial networking infrastructure with social networking functionality seems inevitable - a big opportunity.

-Prosper's personal loans function exactly like bank personal loans.
-Loan terms range from 1 to 5 years, with loan amounts to $25,000 per individual borrower.
-Rates are set, primarily, based upon the credit score of the individual borrower, and investors merely choose which loans to fund and how much they will invest in each loan.
+The P2P personal loans function exactly like bank personal loans.
+Loan terms range from 1 to 5 years, with loan amounts to $35,000 per individual borrower.
+Rates are set, primarily, based upon the credit score of the individual borrower, and investors merely choose which loans to fund and how much they will invest in each loan (the minimum is $25 per).

-Prosper's investors receive all proceeds from the interest rates charged to borrowers, minus a small servicing fee, and even collect any late fees that borrowers may incur, exactly like a bank or credit card company would profit from such an event.
-In the event that a loan is late or ceases to repay, Prosper handles all collection efforts on behalf of investors in Prosper's loans, just as a bank would.
+Platform investors receive all proceeds from the interest rates charged to borrowers, minus a small servicing fee, and even collect any late fees that borrowers may incur, exactly like a bank or credit card company would profit from such an event.
+In the event that a loan is late or ceases to repay, platforms handle all collection efforts on behalf of investors in P2P Credit loans, just as a bank would.

-A new side-by-side comparison of US platforms for peer to peer lending is available here.
+Access to the new US platforms for peer to peer lending is available here.